 CREDIT FOR PRIOR LEARNING

 Howard Community College (HCC) believes that learning is a lifelong process and knowledge is acquired in many different ways.
-In addition to the traditional classroom setting, mastery of college-level knowledge and skills may occur as a result of nontraditional learning experiences such as employment, military training and experience, noncollegiate training programs, advanced high school courses, and self-development.
+In addition to the traditional classroom setting, mastery of college-level knowledge and skills may occur as a result of noncredit training and nontraditional learning experiences such as employment, military training and experience, noncollegiate training programs, advanced high school courses, and self-development.
 In accordance with Maryland State law, credit for up to 75 percent (generally 45 credits) of an associate degree, or 50 percent of a certificate, may be granted for prior learning.
-Credit age limitations apply for many nursing and allied health career programs.
+Credit age limitations apply to many nursing and allied health programs.
 Clinical coursework is generally not accepted if completed more than two years ago.
-Time limitations exist for science courses.
-Depending on the nursing and allied health career program and science courses, the time limitation may be five or ten years.
+Time limitations and minimum grade requirements may exist for science courses used as prerequisites for some nursing and allied health programs.
+Depending on the nursing and allied health program and science courses, the time limitation may be five or ten years.
 While age limitations do not apply to coursework in other programs, it is each student’s responsibility to ensure that they have adequate prerequisite knowledge to be successful in their program of study.
 Therefore, students are strongly advised to retake or otherwise review prior prerequisite coursework whenever necessary.
-To be awarded transfer credits, students must have a declared learning program.
-Official transcripts, along with an official transcript evaluation request form, must be submitted to the office of admissions and advising.
-HCC charges a fee for the transcript evaluation process.
+To be awarded transfer credits, students must have a declared area of study.
+Official transcripts, along with an official transcript evaluation request form, must be submitted to the Office of Admissions and Advising.
+HCC charges a fee for the transcript evaluation process; this fee is waived for active duty service members, honorably discharged veterans, and their dependents, and always includes a general studies evaluation.
+All evaluations are conducted with 60 days of receipt.
 Current fees charged for single and multiple learning programs evaluations are available online and in appropriate college publications.
 When students change their learning program, a new transcript evaluation must be done.
 It is the student’s responsibility to officially request a new evaluation.
 Howard Community College cannot guarantee that other colleges and universities where students may transfer will evaluate their credit in the same way HCC does.
 Students are strongly encouraged to consult with transfer institutions regarding transfer credit policies.
-HCC’s transfer center, located within the office of admissions and advising, can assist with this process.
+HCC’s transfer center, located within the Office of Admissions and Advising, can assist with this process.

 Traditional Prior Learning

-College and University Credit–Credit may be granted by HCC for coursework completed at accredited colleges and universities.
+COLLEGE AND UNIVERSITY CREDIT–Credit may be granted by HCC for coursework completed at accredited colleges and universities.
 Transfer credit is granted by HCC based on a student’s learning program.
-A grade of “C” or higher is required for any coursework that is prerequisite to nursing and allied health career clinical courses.
+A grade of “C” or higher is required for any coursework that is prerequisite to nursing and allied health clinical courses.
 HCC awards credit for other coursework completed with a grade of “D” or above.
 While “D” grades may satisfy general education requirements at transfer institutions, ”D” grades may not satisfy specific course requirements directly related to a student’s major at HCC or at the transfer institution.

-Foreign College and University Credit–Credit is awarded, as appropriate, for coursework completed at foreign colleges and universities.
-However, HCC’s office of admissions and advising generally does not evaluate foreign transcripts.
-Students seeking credit for coursework completed at foreign colleges and universities must have their transcripts evaluated by a foreign transcript evaluation service nationally accredited in the United States and submit an official copy of the results to HCC’s office of admissions and advising.
-Credit may be granted for foreign coursework based on the results of such evaluations.
+INTERNATIONAL COLLEGE AND UNIVERSITY CREDIT–Credit is awarded, as appropriate, for coursework completed at international colleges and universities.
+However, HCC’s Office of Admissions and Advising generally does not evaluate international transcripts.
+Students seeking credit for coursework completed at international colleges and universities must have their transcripts evaluated by an international credentialing agency that is a nationally recognized accredited agency in the United States.
+Students must submit an official copy of the results directly to HCC’s Office of Admissions and Advising.
+Credit may be granted for international coursework based on the results of such evaluations.
 Otherwise, the same policies and procedures that apply to coursework completed at U.S. colleges and universities are used.
-Additional information and a list of several accredited foreign transcript evaluation services are available in the office of admissions and advising.
+Additional information and a list of several international credentialing agencies are available in the Office of Admissions and Advising.

-Students who have completed Howard County Public School career programs through Career Academies may be eligible for academic credit at Howard Community College through an articulation agreement with the school system.
-Eligibility for this credit is based on a number of factors, including the student’s HCC learning program, other college coursework the student has earned, the student’s grade in the high school course, and the specific terms of the articulation agreement.
-Students must submit to the college’s office of admissions and advising an official high school transcript and an Articulated Credit Form (available in high school guidance offices and HCC’s office of admissions and advising).
+HIGH SCHOOL ARTICULATION CREDIT–Students who have completed Howard County Public School System career programs through Career Academies may be eligible for academic credit at HCC through an articulation agreement with the school system.
+Eligibility for this credit is based on a number of factors, including the student’s HCC area of study, other college coursework the student has completed, the student’s grade in the high school course, and the specific terms of the articulation agreement.
+Students must submit to the college’s Office of Admissions and Advising an official high school transcript and an Articulated Credit Form (available in high school guidance offices and HCC’s Office of Admissions and Advising).
 The award of credit for high school coursework does not guarantee that transfer institutions will grant credit for these courses or grant credit in the same way.

 Nontraditional Prior Learning